sl4m/python-koans/README.rst

 Python specific tests.
 The content ported from Ruby Koans includes all the assignment projects.

-Content for Python 3 is a little different to the Python 2 flavor due to big changes between the two different versions of the language.
-For example, in the Python 2 variant the differences between old and new style classes are covered.
-This loses relevance in in the Python 3 version, but there are some extra tests covering new functionality.

 Finding More Koan Projects
 --------------------------

 There are number of other great Koan projects out there for various languages and frameworks.
-Most of them can be found in github.
+Most of them can be found in GitHub.
 Also there is a little koans activity on bitbucket.

-* Github koan projects:
+* GitHub koan projects:
     https://github.com/search?q=koans&ref=cmdform

 * Bitbucket koan projects: